Metal-King-Boo/true-hit-sim/README.md

 # true-hit-sim
 Have you ever wanted to prove to the world that the Swordmaster is not as great a class as everyone else claims?
 Show them that Heroes are better in every way except critical animations?
-Have you ever wanted to prove why growths and bases go hand in hand for tier making?
+Wanted to prove why growths and bases go hand in hand for tier making and are not exclusive?
 Well now you can!

 Introducing the **True Hit Sim** (*Name not Final*).
 This tool can solve those problems for you and with copious amount of data to boot.
 Now instead of ***lying through your teeth***, quantifiable data is within your power.
 And relatively easy to gather.